oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-LAMMPS is a classical molecular dynamics code, and an acronym for Large-scale Atomic/Molecular Massively Parallel Simulator.
-LAMMPS has potentials for solid-state materials (metals, semiconductors) and soft matter (biomolecules, polymers) and coarse-grained or mesoscopic systems.
-It can be used to model atoms or, more generically, as a parallel particle simulator at the atomic, meso, or continuum scale.
-LAMMPS runs on single processors or in parallel using message-passing techniques and a spatial-decomposition of the simulation domain.
-The code is designed to be easy to modify or extend with new functionality.
+LAMMPS is a classical molecular dynamics code, and an acronymfor Large-scale Atomic/Molecular Massively Parallel Simulator.
+LAMMPS haspotentials for solid-state materials (metals, semiconductors) and soft matter(biomolecules, polymers) and coarse-grained or mesoscopic systems.
+It can beused to model atoms or, more generically, as a parallel particle simulator atthe atomic, meso, or continuum scale.
+LAMMPS runs on single processors or inparallel using message-passing techniques and a spatial-decomposition of thesimulation domain.
+The code is designed to be easy to modify or extend with newfunctionality.

-**URL**
+**More Information**

 https://lammps.sandia.gov/

 **Available Versions**::

+    3Mar2020-foss-2020a-Python-3.8.2-kokkos
     3Mar2020-foss-2020a-Python-3.8.2-kokkos-QUIP
-    3Mar2020-foss-2020a-Python-3.8.2-kokkos

 LAPACK